Roque Fernández (footballer)

 Roque Ceferino Fernández Caballero (died 14 November 2011) was a Uruguayan footballer who played as a forward.
-He was part of Uruguay’s squads for the 1956, 1957, 1959 (Ecuador), and 1959 (Argentina) South American Championships.
+He was part of Uruguay's squads for the 1956, 1957, 1959 (Ecuador), and 1959 (Argentina) South American Championships.

 Club career

 Fernández started his senior career at Club Nacional.
 He then went abroad to play for Argentinian side Estudiantes de La Plata, Colombian Deportivo Cali, and Venezuelan Deportivo Galicia and Zulia FC where he ended his career.

 Managerial career

 Fernández started his managerial career in Venezuela coaching his former clubs Deportivo Galicia in 1968 and Zulia FC.
 In 1981 he went to Paraguay to manage Club Olimpia.

 International career

-Fernández was called in Uruguay’s squad for the 1956 South American Championship but was an unused substitute as Uruguay won the competition on home soil.
+Fernández was called up for Uruguay's squad for the 1956 South American Championship but was an unused substitute as Uruguay won the competition on home soil.

 He had his first cap against Paraguay on 27 July 1956.

 He was again in the squad for the 1957 South American Championship, playing one game against Peru, as Uruguay finished the competition at the third place.
 This was his second cap.

-Once more, he was in Uruguay’s squad for the 1959 South American Championship, playing three games.
+Once more, he was in Uruguay's squad for the 1959 South American Championship, playing three games.
 The game against host Argentina was his seventh and last cap.